yungyuc/nsdhw_23sp/project/Yojahuang/README.md

 When we talked about map application, often time we'll have queries like “return all buildings in this area”, “find 1000 closest gas stations to this point”, and returning results within milliseconds even when searching millions of objects.

-The goal of R tree search engine is to provide a high performance search engine to solve these classical problems like "K nearest neighbors" and "range query".
+The goal of R tree search engine is to provide a high performance (The goal is to make the query time as low as possible) search engine to solve these classical problems like "K nearest neighbors" and "range query".

 ## Prospective Users